laitanawe/linuxbio/_episodes/01-introduction.md

 While the visual aid of a GUI makes it intuitive to learn, this way of delivering instructions to a computer scales very poorly.

+The Unix shell is both a **command-line interface** (CLI) and a scripting language, allowing such repetitive tasks to be done automatically and fast.
+With the proper commands, the shell can repeat tasks with or without some modification as many times as we want.
+Using the shell, the task in the literature example can be accomplished in seconds.

 {% include links.md %}